 Try the live demo here: Farm Advisor AI live demo.

 The product is especially interesting for governments, NGOs, cooperatives, agri-input brands, agri marketplaces, banks, insurers, universities, and software companies that want to offer farmer support without building an advisory system from zero.
-It can be licensed as a single-organisation deployment, white-label product, reseller package, SaaS integration, or custom public-sector rollout.
+It can be adapted as a single-organisation deployment, white-label product, reseller package, SaaS integration, or public-sector rollout.

 The problem Farm Advisor AI solves